defold/doc/docs/en/manuals/profiling.md

 ## External tools
 In addition to the built-in tools, there is a wide range of free high quality tracing and profiling tools available.
 Here is a selection:

-ProFi (Lua)
+`ProFi` (Lua)
 : We do not ship any built-in Lua profiler but there are external libraries that are easy enough to use.
-To find where your scripts spend time, either insert time measures in your code yourself, or use a Lua profiling library like [ProFi](https://github.com/jgrahamc/ProFi).
+To find where your scripts spend time, either insert time measures in your code yourself, or use a Lua profiling library like [`ProFi`](https://github.com/jgrahamc/ProFi).

   Note that pure Lua profilers add quite a lot of overhead with each hook they install.
 For this reason you should be a bit wary of the timing profiles you get from such a tool.
 Counting profiles are accurate enough though.